pschaus/book_lepl1402/source/part1.rst

     b[3] = 7;
     System.out.println(a[0][3]);  // b[3] and a[0][3] are the same element

-It is possible to create an "incomplete" two-dimension array in Java:
+It is possible to create an "incomplete" two-dimensional array in Java:

 ..  code-block:: java